FathiAbdelMalek/f-passwords-generator/README.md

 - `key_phrase` (can be modified, have getter and setter): The key phrase to be used in the operation.
 - `characters_replacements` (cannot be modified, have only getter): Custom dictionary you can use to change characters after ciphering, default is empty.
 - `matrix` (cannot be modified, have only getter): The matrix used in the cyphering operation.
-- `password` (cannot be modified, have only getter): The generated password, when first constructed it's empty string.

 ## Methods